DFT study of Pt-induced Ge(001) reconstructions: Introduction

-In this paper, we present a geometry for the so called $\beta$-terraces based on the comparison of the simulated STM images (henceforth referred to as pseudo-STM images) to experimental STM images.\cite{fn:STMonly}\\ The structure of the paper is as follows: In Sec. \ref{sc:theormeth} we describe the applied theoretical method and introduce the index-notation used for the different geometries.
-In Sec. \ref{sc:theorres} we present our theoretical results starting with a comparison of the formation energies of the different geometries followed by a general review of the pseudo-STM images and a discussion of the \bsu-geometry as $\beta$-terrace in particular.
-As a last point of Sec. \ref{sc:theorres}, we take a look at some geometries containing Pt atoms in the second and third layer and show that these can't be responsible for the $\beta$-terrace STM pictures, but they could be responsible for the indented dimer and two dimer vacancy images seen in the STM pictures of the $\alpha$-terrace.\cite{Gurlu:apl03} Finally, in Sec. \ref{sc:conclusions} the conclusions are given.
+The structure of this paper is as follows: In Sec.~\ref{sc:theormeth} we describe the theoretical method and introduce the notation used for the different geometries.
+In Sec.~\ref{sc:theorres} we present our theoretical results starting with a comparison of the formation energies of the different geometries followed by a general review of the pseudo-STM images.
+We identify one particular geometry as the structure of the $\beta$-terrace, which is discussed in more detail.
+As a last point of Sec.~\ref{sc:theorres}, we take a look at some geometries containing Pt atoms in the second and third layer and show that these can not be responsible for the $\beta$-terrace STM pictures, but they could be responsible for the indented dimer and two-dimer vacancy images seen in the STM pictures of a different Pt induced Ge(001) reconstruction, the so-called $\alpha$-terrace.\cite{Gurlu:apl03} Finally, in Sec.~\ref{sc:conclusions} the conclusions are given.